Huawei/Huawei_FusionDirector_For_SCCM/README.md

 II.
 Description

     The SCCM plug-in is a plug-in integrated in the SCCM and used for Huawei server management.
-It can be used to connect to multiple eSight systems and view the servers managed by FusionDirector.
+It can be used to connect to multiple FusionDirector systems and view the servers managed by FusionDirector.

 III.
 Supported Software Version